 Why am I taking my foot off the throttle?
 It’s actually pretty simple: I want The Pop Culture Studio to start living up to its name and begin showcasing original content.
 For that to happen, I have to actually make said content, and that takes time.

-I’ve had plenty of creative projects on the backburner for too long now (including Trailers from the Public Domain), and I’m really itching to get a few of them properly under way, so between the desire to move this side of things forward, plus my commitments to work and my social life (all work and no play makes Jack a dull boy, after all), I’ve really got to prioritise which avenues I channel my energy into (boring but true).
+I’ve had plenty of creative projects on the backburner for too long now, and I’m really itching to get a few of them properly under way, so between the desire to move this side of things forward, plus my commitments to work and my social life (all work and no play makes Jack a dull boy, after all), I’ve really got to prioritise which avenues I channel my energy into (boring but true).

 But on the plus side, you’ll still be getting at least four long form articles each month, and maybe even some cool new exclusive material as well, so it really is all gravy, gang.